MaramNaqeeb/Mastering_JavaScript_in_20_Days/day10.md

       our functions are just copies
    - Benefits: it is simple and easy to reason about.

-  ##### To solve that problem, we need to create one function to be used without making a cope of it when we want to use it with objects; this is called prototype chain.
+  ##### To solve that problem, we need to create one function to be used without making a copy of it when we want to use it with objects; this is called prototype chain.
   ## Prototype chain
   I will explan the prototype chain through the following example:
   ##### Example